 A typical calibration will run for around 2-3 hours, and I want you to be present for it so you can understand the process, as well as any questions or concerns that might arise during the process.
 Sometimes a calibration will take 75-90 minutes, sometimes it will take 3 hours, but the end results will be as good as the display allows.
 In cases where my calibration looks fine at the end but later on issues have arisen, I’m able to come back and correct those at little to no cost.

-If you are interested in calibration or have more questions about the process, please contact with the form below and I will get back to you as quickly as possible.
+If you are interested in calibration or have more questions about the process, please contact me via email and I will get back to you as quickly as possible.

 The Imaging Science Foundation (ISF) has been promoting the science and art of display calibration since 1994.
 TVs and projectors are shipped from companies not to provide the best picture possible, but to be as bright as possible to catch the eye of the consumer on the store floor.
 What are you missing out on because of your display not being set up correctly?